A brief and in-progress overview of ‘the commons’ of Routes and Places.

 Routes and P(l)aces considers the paths and property lines that outline the commons as informative to our relationship to what is and is not accessible as ‘a life’.

 The term ‘common(s)’ originated in early English societies to refer to uncultivated ‘waste’ land accessible to the general public for food cultivation and fuel.
 Over time, the term has been adopted across disciplines and industries to reference various forms of shared resources, from air and water to knowledge and skills.
 The term ‘common(s)’ raises questions about how the institutionalisation of ‘common’ rights and access informs how we actualise and organise ourselves individually and communally.
-How has ‘the commons’ inform our imaginations and understandings of what is right, natural, and acceptable when it comes to our private and public lives?
+How has ‘the commons’ informed our imaginations and understandings of what is right, natural, and acceptable in our private and public lives?

 History